|Pregnancy Week (Select):|

 If you have thrush when you go into labour, there is a small chance that your baby will catch it as he or she comes through the vagina.
 If a baby has thrush this is often seen as white patches in the baby’s mouth, but it isn’t serious and is easily treated.

 If your baby does get thrush in the mouth, this may be passed back to you through breastfeeding and you can keep re-infecting each other, so it’s important that you treat the both of you at the same time.
-Fast Tract is safe for babies, you can give them 1ml and you can take the adult dose.
 There are also over the counter preparations or you can ask your GP.

 If your baby has passed thrush onto you, you may experience sore, tender nipples and a ‘shooting’ pain while breastfeeding you baby.
 The shooting pains may also occur after feeding, and seem to radiate from the nipple right through to the back of the breast.
 It’s pain which can make the eyes water and it can create so much tension in mum prior to feeding that it makes for an unpleasant experience and you may have feelings of wanting to give up breastfeeding.
 So before you do this, make sure you seek the services of a qualified Lactation Consultant (ideally an IBCLC – International Board Certified Lactation Consultant), who can come to your home and help identify any problems and/or diagnose any possible thrush, getting you on the road to more pleasant feeding!